pravega/pravega/documentation/src/docs/deployment/deployment.md

 There are two modes for running Pravega.

-- Standalone - Standalone mode is suitable for development and testing Pravega applications.
+- **Standalone:** Standalone mode is suitable for development and testing Pravega applications.
 It can either be run from the source code, from the distribution package or as a docker container.
-For more information please see the [Running Pravega](http://pravega.io/docs/latest/deployment/run-local/#standalone-mode).
+For more information please see [Running Pravega](http://pravega.io/docs/latest/deployment/run-local/#standalone-mode).

-- Distributed - Distributed mode runs each component separately on a single or multiple nodes.
+- **Distributed:** Distributed mode runs each component separately on a single or multiple nodes.
 This is suitable for production in addition for development and testing.
 The deployment options in this mode include a manual installation, running in a docker swarm or DC/OS.

 ## Prerequisites

-The following prerequisites are required for running pravega in all modes.
+The following prerequisites are required for running Pravega in all modes.

 - Java 8